An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

 \subsection{Discontinuous Galerkin Method}

-This method was originally proposed in 1973 to solve challenging hyperbolic transport equations in nuclear physics \cite{osti_4491151}.
-In spirit, it can be held as a synthesis of Finite Element and Finite Volume schemes, and in fact poses a generalised variant of both.
+This method was originally proposed in 1973 to solve challenging hyperbolic transport equations in nuclear physics \cite{reedTriangularMeshMethods1973}.
+In spirit, it can be held as a synthesis of Finite Element and Finite Volume schemes and poses a generalized variant of both.

 To derive such a scheme, we begin by stating the strong form of a given PDE.
-The most straightforward example in this case would be a first order linear advection equation with a homogeneous von Neumann boundary condition:
+The most straightforward example in this case would be a first-order linear advection equation with a homogeneous von Neumann boundary condition:

-where $\partial_t$ signifies the temporal derivative, $x$ is the set of spatial coordinates and $\partial \Omega$ denotes the boundary of the computational domain $\Omega$.
+where $\partial_t$ signifies the temporal derivative, $x$ is the set of spatial coordinates, $\partial \Omega$ denotes the boundary of the computational domain $\Omega$ and $n$ is the unit normal with respect to $\partial \Omega$.
+In this case, and henceforth in this article, we assume for reasons of simplicity that the velocity field is divergence-free, i.e. $\nabla \cdot \underline{u} = 0$.

-We now state the weak form of Eq. \ref{eq:advection-strong}, that is we multiply with a test function $v$, integrate over the entirety of the domain $\Omega$, and apply partial integration to the second term on the left hand side that contains the nabla operator.
-This results in the following formulation: Find $\alpha \in V$ such that:
+We now state the weak form of Eq. \ref{eq:advection-strong}, that is we multiply with a test function $v$, integrate over the entirety of the domain $\Omega$, and apply partial integration to the second term on the left-hand side that contains the nabla operator.
+For a divergence free velocity field, one may set $\underline{u} \cdot \nabla \alpha = \nabla \cdot \left(\underline{u}\alpha\right)$, which results in the following formulation: Find $\alpha \in V$ such that:

 Where we need to make an appropriate choice for the solution space $V$ and the test space $W$ which may but do not need to differ from each other.